Atrociously/i281assembler/README.md

 ## Other Info
 - To run unit tests use `cargo test --workspace` to run all tests within the workspace
 - The `examples` directory has as many assembly examples as I had access to
+- Use [cargo-deny](https://github.com/EmbarkStudios/cargo-deny) to make sure all libraries used are MIT licensed

 ## Libraries used and reasons
 - [nom](https://github.com/Geal/nom) it provides a foundation for writing parser-combinators